John Collier (sociologist): War Relocation Centers

-An additional justification that he used contended that with his leadership, the Poston camp could help protect the Japanese American community.
+An additional justification that he used contended that with his leadership, the Poston camp could help protect the Japanese-American community.
 Harking back to his broader position as the director of the BIA, Collier wanted to uphold Japanese culture as well as "[protect] them from civilian racism, and prepare [them] to reintegrate into U.S. society after the war."

-Colliers independence was short lived, however, as Eisenhower, who had tolerated his Collier's practices at the Poston camp, announced his departure from the WRA in June of 1942.
-Seeing this as an opportunity to expand his influence over incarceration, Collier began a campaign to acquire (i.e. take) the vacancy, citing his prior experience with Native Americans and oversight of Poston as qualifying factors.
-Ultimately, he was unsuccessful in this endeavor losing out to the candidate Milton recommended, proving to be a point of contention.
+Collier's independence was short lived, however, as Eisenhower, who had tolerated Collier's practices at the Poston camp, announced his departure from the WRA in June 1942.
+Seeing this as an opportunity to expand his influence over incarceration, Collier began a campaign to take over the vacant position, citing his prior experience with Native Americans and his oversight of Poston as qualifying factors.
+Ultimately, he was unsuccessful in this endeavor, losing out to the candidate Eisenhower had recommended.

-As time went on, Collier began to notice a divide growing between his ideological vision for camp life at Poston and that of new WRA director Dillon S. Myer.
+As time went on, Collier began to notice a divide growing between his ideological vision for camp life at Poston and that of the new WRA director, Dillon S. Myer.
 Collier had attempted to foster traditional culture and community within the camps.
-This was in direct contrast with Myers' goal of promoting assimilation and individualism.
-Additionally, Myer had emphasized the possibility of Japanese Americans' permanent dependence on government aid, influencing his thoughts on resettlement.
-Because of the ideological differences and pressure from Myers to implement a uniform policy to all relocation camps, Collier relinquished control over the Poston to the WRA in 1943, effectively ending his involvement with Japanese American incarceration.
+This was in direct contrast with Myers's goal of promoting assimilation and individualism.
+Additionally, Myer had emphasized the possibility of Japanese-Americans' permanent dependence on government aid, influencing his thoughts on resettlement.
+Because of the ideological differences and pressure from Myers to implement a uniform policy at all relocation camps, Collier relinquished control over Poston to the WRA in 1943, effectively ending his involvement with Japanese-American incarceration.

 Post-government career

 Collier remained active as the director of the National Indian Institute and as a sociology professor at the College of the City of New York.
 He wrote several books, including a memoir published in 1963.
-Collier lived in Taos, New Mexico with his second wife Grace, until his death in 1968 at age 84.
+After his retirement Collier lived in Taos, New Mexico, with his second wife Grace, until his death in 1968 at age 84.